 More than two years ago, I bookmarked a recipe for Dragon Noodles.
 Recently, I decided yet again I wanted to attempt the recipe.
 The lo mein noodles I had originally purchased for the recipe were, of course, very expired.
 I then had to buy a new package of lo mein noodles, which until recently were sitting alongside an entire island of old, misfit ingredients.

-These ingredients all belong to fantasy recipes that may or may not been realized in what my spouse and I jokingly refer to as The Book of Dreams.
+These ingredients all belong to fantasy recipes that may or may not have been realized in what my spouse and I jokingly refer to as The Book of Dreams.
 This is isn’t a physical place; it’s not even a virtual one.
 Rather, it’s a placeholder for all of the recipes I may or may not try someday.
 Some are pinned in Pinterest, others I have emailed to myself.
 Some make it to real life, others don’t.
 Some are dog-eared in cookbooks bought either on impulse or after hours of obsessive research.

 I recently cleaned out my pantry.
 Do you know how I knew my lo mein noodles were more than two years old?
 Because I haven’t dreamed about recipes since my toddler was born.
-The pantry was a tomb of all sorts of dreams never realized, like copycat Kodiak Cakes batter I once loved then got bored with.
+The pantry was a tomb of all sorts of dreams never realized, like copycat Kodiak Cakes I once loved, then got bored with.
 And multiple bags of flour because I never knew how much I had in the house when I randomly decided, mid-grocery trip, to bake something.

 I’m sure this is a neurotypical thing as well, but I have a hunch the extremes take new heights in the ADHD brain.
 Pre-baby, I used to manically select recipes, sometimes getting my husband involved.
-I experienced the same I-have-stumbled-n-gold euphoria every time, eventually followed by the shame of never following through.
+I experienced the same I-have-stumbled-on-gold euphoria every time, eventually followed by the shame of never following through.
 Of course, once the baby got here I bought an Instant Pot and stuck to practical meals over dreamy ones.
 The baby ended the madness.